marax27/Embody/README.md

 ## Getting started

-The standard way of working the library is via interactive .NET notebooks.
+The standard way of working with the library is via interactive .NET notebooks.

 ### Prerequisites
 - [VS Code](https://code.visualstudio.com/)